 As in any market, prices and quantities sold in the housing market are driven by the fundamentals of supply and demand.
 The housing market faces a significant oversupply of housing, which will continue to weigh on both prices and construction activity.
 The Federal Reserve Bank of New York estimates that oversupply to be approximately 3 million units.
 Given that annual single family starts averaged about 1.3 million over the last decade, it should be clear that despite the historically low current level of housing starts, we still face a glut of housing.
 NAHB estimates that about 2 million of this glut is the result of "pent-up" demand, leaving at least a million units in excess of potential demandi.
+Add to that another 1.6 million mortgages that are at least 90 days late.
+My rough estimate is about a fourth of those are more than two years late and will most likely never become current.

 The nation's oversupply of housing is usefully documented in the Census Bureau's Housing Vacancy Survey.
 The boom and bust of our housing market has increased the number of vacant housing units from 15.6 million in 2005 to a current level of 18.7 million.
-The rental vacancy rate for the 4th quarter of 2010 declined considerably to 9.4 percent, although this remains considerably above the historic average.
-The homeowner vacancy rate actually increased from the 2nd and 3rd quarters to the 4th quarter of 2010, reached 2.7 percent, a number almost twice the historic average.
+The rental vacancy rate for the 2nd quarter of 2011 declined considerably to 9.2 percent, although this remains considerably above the historic average.
+The decline in rental vacancy rates over the past year has been driven largely by declines in suburban rental markets.
+Vacancy rates for both rental and homeowner units remain considerably higher for new construction relative to existing units.